ramiropolla/ideas/README.md

 ## ASCIImaton
 - Find an old Photomaton
--- Design Photomaton with the looks of old (ca. 80s) computers and printers.
+ - Design Photomaton with the looks of old (ca. 80s) computers and printers.
 - Find a dot-matrix printer
 - Develop img2txt algorithm
+ - Algorithm should be tuned to work in only one scenario: with a very controlled light coming from flash or LED
 - Implement it all in a raspberry pi

 ## IDA cpu module for upd7810